 Feather is an insurance broker dedicated to helping expats with insurance in Germany.
-Feather provides all the necessary insurances you will ever need.
+Feather provides all the necessary insurance you will ever need.
 Besides, their entire process is in English and is highly efficient.

 The company was founded in 2018 and is based in Berlin.
-You can pick among a wide range of insurances which will be tremendously helpful in your life in Germany.
+You can pick from a wide range of insurances which will be tremendously helpful in your life in Germany.
 In this article, we will explain all ins and outs of health insurance provided by Feather, as well as some other coverages you might find useful.

 Health insurance in Germany

 Health insurance is a must-have for everyone in Germany.
 You can choose between public and private health insurance.
-Public insurance or Gesetzliche Krankenversicherung is the most common way to get health coverage in Germany.
+Public insurance or Gesetzliche Krankenversicherung, is the most common way to get health coverage in Germany.